yguel/scara_tutorial_ros2/resources/hardware_tutorial.md

-## Writing of a hardware interface
+## Writing of a Hardware Interface

 In the case if the hardware interface is not available or not suited for the desired application, it can be developed in a custom way, what is the topic of the next section.